 - Plio says the exact phrase to Aladar on the Disney movie Dinosaur when he fails to rescue Bruton from the rockslide.

-- In the fifth Harry Potter movie, after Umbridge discovers the D.A and Dumbledore takes the fall:
+- In the Harry Potter and the Order of the Phoenix movie, after Umbridge discovers the DA and Dumbledore takes the fall:

 Ron Weasley: You did everything you could.
 No one could win against that old hag.

-- In C. S. Goto's Warhammer 40,000 Blood Ravens trilogy, fellow Blood Ravens try this on Gabriel after he had to order Exterminus and tell him another captain would have done the same.
+- In C. S. Goto's Dawn of War trilogy, fellow Blood Ravens try this on Gabriel after he had to order Exterminus and tell him another captain would have done the same.
 Gabriel is angry, the question is whether the other captain would have let the situation arise in the first place.

 - Said a bazillion times, by almost every character, to almost every character, on ER.